 This place my friends is magical.
 Truly, truly, magical.

 The key is to visit when it isn’t super crowded, like any other destination, and October was perfect.
 The weather for hiking was ideal, temperatures in the 70’s with a bit of rain, but not too much.
-The fun fact we learned on this trip is that you can star/moon gaze in the park at night!
+The fun fact we learned on this trip is that you can star/moon gaze in the National Parks at night!
 We went during a full moon and it was incredible.

-You can find a great guide to the national parks in Moab, here on the Discover Moab website.
+You can find a great guide to the National Parks in Moab, here on the Discover Moab website.
 The site is very comprehensive, with great maps and good information on hikes.
 The hikes are classified by Easy, Moderate and Difficult so you can easily plan your visit ahead of time.
 The distances and trailheads are listed, what to expect during the different seasons and an event calendar.

 We spent the majority of our time in Arches National Park although Canyonlands and Dead Horse Point are also great options.
 This trip confirmed that I am not a four-wheel vehicle enthusiast.
 This fact had been previously confirmed regarding snowmobiles and motorcycles.
 I am talking, not. at. all.
 They terrify me. #truth